boydorr/rdiversity/README.md

 # or the average species richness across the whole population
 metadiv(component, 0)

-# We can also generate a diversity profile by calculating multiple q-values simultaneously
+# We can also generate a diversity profile (for a single diversity measure, or multiple measures of the same level) by calculating multiple q-values simultaneously
 df <- subdiv(component, 0:30)
-rdplot(df)
+plot_diversity(df)
 ```

 In some instances, it may be useful to calculate **all** subcommunity (or metacommunity) measures.
 In which case, a `metacommunity` object may be passed directly to `subdiv()` or `metadiv()`: